Out of Control: Reducing Probabilistic Models by Control-State Elimination: PCFP Reduction

 Let $\Asg$ be the set of all assignments that occur anywhere in the updates of $\pcfp$.
 For an assignment $\asgn \in \Asg$, we write $\lhs(\asgn)$ for the variable on the left-hand side and $\rhs(\asgn)$ for the expression on the right-hand side.
 Let $x, y \in \Var$ be arbitrary.
 Define the relation $x \depon y$ (``$x$ depends on $y$'') as

-This dependency relation only takes updates into account (and no guards) which is, however, sufficient for our purpose.
-We say that $x$ is \emph{(directly) unfoldable} if $x \depon y \implies x = y$, that is, $x$ depends (at most) on itself. \begin{example} Both variables $\texttt{x}$ and $\texttt{f}$ in Section \ref{sec:example} are unfoldable.

-\end{example} The rationale of the definition is as follows: If variable $x$ is to be unfolded into the location space, then we must make sure that any update assigning to $x$ yields a unique well-defined location.
-Formally:
+This syntactic dependency relation only takes updates but no guards into account.
+This is, however, sufficient for our purpose.
+We say that $x$ is \emph{(directly) unfoldable} if $\forall y \colon\, x \depon y \implies x = y$, that is, $x$ depends at most on itself. \begin{example} Variables $\texttt{x}$ and $\texttt{f}$ in the PCFP in \Cref{fig:coingame} (left) are unfoldable. \qedExample \end{example} The rationale of this definition is as follows: If variable $x$ is to be unfolded into the location space, then we must make sure that any update assigning to $x$ yields an explicit numerical value and hence an unambiguous location.
+Formally, unfolding is defined as follows: